dduwill/Product-Review/README.md

                      term.frequency = term.frequency)
 ```

-Now we're ready to call the `createJSON()` function in **LDAvis**.
+Now we're ready to call the `createJSON()` function in `LDAvis` package.
 This function will return a character string representing a JSON object used to populate the visualization.
 The `createJSON()` function computes topic frequencies, inter-topic distances, and projects topics onto a two-dimensional plane to represent their similarity to each other.

-It also loops through a grid of values of a tuning parameter, $0 \leq \lambda \leq 1$, that controls how the terms are ranked for each topic, where terms are listed in decreasing of *relevance*, where the relevance of term $w$ to topic $t$ is defined as $\lambda \times p(w \mid t) + (1 - \lambda) \times p(w \mid t)/p(w)$.
-Values of $\lambda$ near 1 give high relevance rankings to *frequent* terms within a given topic, whereas values of $\lambda$ near zero give high relevance rankings to *exclusive* terms within a topic.
-The set of all terms which are ranked among the top-`R` most relevant terms for each topic are pre-computed by the `createJSON()` function and sent to the browser to be interactively visualized using D3 as part of the JSON object.
+It has a feature of tuning parameter - lambda (0-1), that controls how the terms are ranked for each topic, where terms are listed in decreasing of relevance.
+Values of lambda near 1 give high relevance rankings to frequent terms within a given topic, whereas values of lambda near zero give high relevance rankings to exclusive terms (or not requent used) within a topic.
+Note that readers can interact with any of these topics to view the relevant terms.

 ```r
 library(LDAvis)